S4-Hosting/S4-Open-Source-We-Use/README.md

 #### ISPConfig
 We are in the process of building a new control panel system across all of our servers using our modified version of ISPConfig.
 It's not flawless, it lacks things we see as essential like a file manager, but it's definitely one of the best open source solutions to start from.

+#### Bind
+Sometimes projects get old and fade away, and sometimes they stay relevant and working for what seems like forever.
+Bind might be pretty ancient these days but it is still one of the best possible options out there when it comes to running DNS servers.

 #### WordPress
 We run several of our own sites on WordPress as well as develop WP sites for clients, and offer managed WP hosting.
 Is it a perfect CMS, is it the fastest, is it x, is it y?
 No, probably not, but it does power a massive percentage of the web for a reason and it has an ecosystem around it which makes it infinitely flexible.
 Oh, and for the record, we love Gutenberg.